Al153/PartIIProject/planOfAction2.md

 - This could be done with a big monad transformer stack or be built in a more purposed style
 - I've given the first a go, and it leaves me fighting with the scala type system slightly, but the issues I'm having seem to be something that can be stack-overflow-ed for help

-### Construct an underlying core.intermediate representation as a step between the DSL and SQL - *A day to build the raw Algebraic datatype*
+### Construct an underlying core.backend.intermediate representation as a step between the DSL and SQL - *A day to build the raw Algebraic datatype*
 - This should act a bit like a bytecode
 - Relatively easy to build in scala as an algebraic data type
 - This would consist of write operations